top of page

 “The callousness of these men, to whom industrial organization gave control of the lives of other men, was appalling.
 I, who had lived out of the whirl of the world, had never dreamed that its work was carried on in such fashion.”

-After an attempted mutiny and the death of one of the crew, Humphrey is promoted to mate, and, with little choice, he learns that he is capable of more than the safe, bookish existence that now seems a lifetime away:
+After an attempted mutiny and another death among the crew, Humphrey is promoted to mate, and, with little choice, he learns he is capable of more than the safe, bookish existence that now seems a lifetime away:

 “…it lured me away and out of myself till I was no longer Hump the cabin-boy, nor Van Weyden, the man who had dreamed away thirty-five years among books…This, too, I learned, and quickly, for I felt somehow a wild desire to vindicate myself in Wolf Larsen’s eyes, to prove my right to live in ways other than of the mind.”

-The book is an enjoyable read, largely because of the fascinating and terrible presence of the almost super-human Wolf Larsen.
-Depending on your point of view, Humphrey’s transformation from an effete man of letters to a capable sea-farer is either satisfying or underwhelming.
-Does his hero’s journey inform us about what it is to be a worthy man?
-What should we be striving to become?
-Whatever the answer, the book’s success shows that the story of one man’s personal growth and attainment of mastery retains enduring appeal.
+The book is an enjoyable read, largely because of the fascinating and terrible presence of the almost super-human Wolf Larsen, though comes undone in its final act.
+Humphrey’s transformation from effete man of letters to capable sea-farer is compelling, demonstrating that part of becoming a man is confronting danger, overcoming adversity, and taking responsibility.
+The book’s success shows that the story of one man’s personal growth and attainment of mastery retains enduring appeal.

 Comments